-Grade Level PLTs should consider questions such as the following:
+Grade Level PLCs should consider questions such as the following:

-- Are we planning and teaching instruction based on the NC Essential Standards? - Do the planned instruction and learning opportunities align with student assessments? - Has the appropriate amount of instruction occurred to expect and determine mastery from students? - •In K-2, classwork is used as an instructional tool that guides the teacher's instruction.
+- Where are we going?
+Are we planning and teaching instruction based on the NC Essential Standards? - Do the planned instruction and learning opportunities align with student assessments? - What does the data show?
+Has the appropriate amount of instruction occurred to expect and determine mastery from students? - How do we move learning forward for all students? - What did we learn from our instruction and students' response to our instruction delivered? - Based on who benefited, what do we need to continue, adjust, or look for ways to continue to improve? - •In K-2, classwork is used as an instructional tool that guides the teacher's instruction.
 Classwork is graded with anecdotal notes or marks of completion.
 Some classwork receives a "P" for practice so parents know it was not done independently and was not graded.
 Classwork can include independent, partner and group work.
 The quality of classwork affects the child's work habit grades on the report card. - In 3rd, 4th, & 5th grade, students may have independent work, partner work, and also group projects.
 All students should participate and complete their work in a timely manner to the best of their ability.
 Students will advocate for themselves when they need clarification on the work from their teacher.
 The classwork is used as both practice and is graded using the Wake County rubric.